Net Metering & Renewable Generation

 - The 2.4 kW Skystream wind turbine generated 258 kWh in its first full year of operation.
 This comes out to about $23.

-Click here to see Clearwater Power's solar generation operating in real-time.
+The second goal was to gather real-time data for solar and wind production (below) Click here see Clearwater Power's solar generation operating in real-time.
 (Wind data is not available in this format.
 Please refer to the table below for more data on wind generation.)